Production scale

 That work reinforced the same platform lesson: scale comes from reliable process and automation contracts, not heroics.

-As a Senior DevSecOps Engineer at Raft, I support mission-critical platform delivery in a TS-cleared context.
+As a Senior DevSecOps Engineer at Raft, I support mission-critical platform delivery in high-security environments.

 Specific mission details stay private, but the engineering patterns are the same: automate carefully, verify continuously, and keep accountability explicit.